tanveerrameez/wordcounter/README.md

 provided by a WordRules class.
 The idea is that, any further changes can be provided in this class, by extending the class or using the accessor/mutator methods, thus separating the rules from the WordCounter.
 4. The external Translator service is accessed as an interface Translator.
 So no implementation is made.
+5. The junit classes WordCounterTest and WordPersistenceMapImplTest provide the test cases
-The testing is done using Mockito to mock the behaviour of this interface.
+6. The testing of the Translator interface is done using Mockito to mock the behaviour of this interface.

 # How to run
 1. Compile and run the tests:  mvn clean test